allanluo/mobile-counselor/DEPLOYMENT_GUIDE_MULTI_APP.md

     ```
     - Save the file (`Ctrl+X`, `Y`, `Enter`).

-2.  **Create/Update Config for Your Existing App**:
-    - You need to do the same for your other application.
-Let's assume it runs on port `5000`.
+2.  **Enable the New Site**:
+    - Create a symbolic link from your config file in `sites-available` to the `sites-enabled` directory.
+This tells Nginx to use this configuration.
     ```bash
-    sudo nano /etc/nginx/conf.d/existing-app.conf
+    sudo ln -s /etc/nginx/sites-available/admissionai /etc/nginx/sites-enabled/
     ```

+3.  **Update Config for Your Existing App**:
+    - Your existing app should already have a similar file in `/etc/nginx/sites-available/`.
+If it's in `conf.d`, it's best to move it for consistency.
-    - Add a similar configuration. **Replace `your-existing-domain.com` and the port number.**
+    - Let's assume you need to create or move it. **Replace `your-existing-domain.com` and the port number.**
+    ```bash
+    sudo nano /etc/nginx/sites-available/existing-app
+    ```
+    - Add a similar configuration:

     ```nginx
     server {
         listen 80;
-        server_name your-existing-domain.com; # Your other app's domain
+        server_name your-existing-domain.com;

         location / {
             proxy_pass http://localhost:5000; # Forward to your existing app
-            # ... include the same proxy_set_header lines as above ...
+            proxy_http_version 1.1;
+            proxy_set_header Upgrade $http_upgrade;
+            proxy_set_header Connection 'upgrade';
+            proxy_set_header Host $host;
+            proxy_cache_bypass $http_upgrade;
         }
     }
     ```
+    - If you created a new file for your existing app, remember to enable it as well:
+    ```bash
+    sudo ln -s /etc/nginx/sites-available/existing-app /etc/nginx/sites-enabled/
+    ```

-3.  **Test and Restart Nginx**:
+4.  **Test and Restart Nginx**:
     - It's vital to test your Nginx configuration for syntax errors before restarting.
     ```bash
     sudo nginx -t